Hungarian verbs: An example of a regular verb

-Here is a regular verb, kér ("ask", "have a request").
+Here is a regular verb, kér ("ask, request").
 The personal suffixes are marked in bold.

 Modal and causative suffixes

-Hungarian has 2 forms which can be added to the verb stem to modify the meaning.
-These are sometimes referred to as infixes, but they are not true infixes because they are not inserted inside another morpheme.
+Hungarian has two forms which can be added to any verb stem to modify the meaning.
+These are sometimes referred to as "infixes", since they appear between the verb stem and its conjugation suffixes, but technically, true infixes are inserted inside a morpheme.